MOUZU/BigWigs/README.md

 # BigWigs
 BigWigs is a World of Warcraft AddOn to predict certain AI behaviour to improve the players performance.<br \>
-This Modification is build for Patch 1.12.1 and its content for usage on the <b>NostalriusBegins</b> private Server.
+This Modification is build for Patch 1.12.1 and its content for use on the <b>NostalriusBegins</b> private Server.

 The adjustments were made by LYQ and for the <b>Pariah</b> Guild initially.<br \>
 <a href="github.com/MOUZU/BigWigs">Please refer to this repository for more information.</a>